trampgeek/moodle-qtype_coderunner/Readme.md

 ### The Table UI

-*Warning:* This UI plug-in is still experimental, and may change in the future.
-It was written only to support the new python3\_program\_testing question type, which is itself only experimental.

-The plug-in replaces the usual textarea answer element with an HTML table, into which the student must enter text data.
+The table UI plug-in replaces the usual textarea answer element with an HTML table, into which the student must enter text data.
 All cells in the table are HTML *textarea* elements.
 The question author can enable *Add row* and *Delete row* buttons that allow the student to add or delete rows.
 The configuration